VISA REGIME

 Traveling to high altitude areas (Cusco and Machu Picchu) is a health risk for heart patients.
 There are risks of malaria, cholera, yellow fever and hepatitis in certain rainforest areas.
 Vaccination against yellow fever is recommended.
 Diarrhoea caused by bacteria in food and water is common.
 Use only bottled water for drinking.

-SECURITY SITUATION — Demonstrations and workers' strikes are frequent in urban and suburban areas.
-Generally non-violent incidents do occur, so it is recommended to avoid mass gatherings and demonstrations.
+SECURITY SITUATION — In urban and suburban areas, demonstrations and labor strikes are common.
+Although generally non-violent, incidents can occur, so it is recommended to avoid large gatherings and protests.

-Tourist zones, such as the Inca Road, are relatively well secured by the police.
-Peru is a well-known destination for surfing and other water sports, with very strong and dangerous Pacific currents.
-Peru is a seismic area.
-Earthquakes are common in Lima.
-Before traveling to remote parts of the country, it is advisable to inquire with local authorities about geographical, climatic and security conditions.
+Peru is a popular tourist destination for surfing and other water sports, but the Pacific Ocean has very strong and dangerous currents.
+Peru is located in a seismically active area.
+In Lima itself, low-intensity earthquakes are frequent.
+Before traveling to remote parts of the country, it is advisable to check with local authorities about geographical, climatic, and safety conditions.

-In cities and airports, it is recommended to use only verified and registered taxi companies (with taxi stands at airports or hotels), and to move in organized groups and travel using verified travel agencies.
+In cities and at airports, it is recommended to use only verified and registered taxi companies (with offices at airports or hotels), travel in organized groups, and use reputable tour agencies.

 TRANSPORT — The main international and domestic airport is the Jorge Chavez International Airport in Lima.
 Domestic air transport and bus transport are well organized.